One Step at a Time: Why Small Steps Are the Secret to Long-Term Success

 Some barely squeeze in 15 minutes a day.

 Some sell 600 files a month.
-Others sell 5.
+Others sell five.

 And all of those are valid.

-The point is not to compare.
-The point is to show up your way, in your season, with the time and energy you do have.
-Business isn’t built in a day, it’s built in moments strung together with consistency.
+What matters isn’t keeping up with someone else’s pace.
+What matters is choosing actions that move your business forward in this season, with the time and energy you have right now.
+Business isn’t built in a day, it’s built in moments strung together with consistency, creativity, and care.

 3. Progress Over Perfection: Just Start